Nats-ji/CET-Mod-Manager/README.md

 - A Mod Manager for CyberEngineTweaks based mods
 - Enable/Disable CyberEngineTweaks based mods inside game with a single click
 - Open the interface by pressing the hotkey you bound in CET
+- An API for other mods to request for a list of mods (Archive mods, ASI plugins, CET mods, Redscripts, Red4Ext plugins) loaded by the game.

 ![imgage](https://staticdelivery.nexusmods.com/mods/3333/images/895/895-1610480969-1242777005.png)